weaveworks/weave-gitops/doc/spike/app-notifications.md

 Tweak to the _operator based on secrets_ alternative.
 Instead of tying the Alert and Provider generation to the secret, tie it to the flux source object.
 Once we have the flux source object, we can determine the downstream consumers and create the appropriate Alerts and Providers based on that.

 ### Pros
-- The user creates a Flux kustomization/helm release with annotations, the operator generates the Alerts/Providers
+- The user creates a Flux applier with annotations, the operator generates the Alerts/Providers
-- Alerts and Providers follow the flux kustomization/helm release lifecycle.
+- Alerts and Providers follow the flux applier lifecycle.

 ### Cons
 - Difficult to replicate all the fields available in Alerts/Providers as annotations
 - Alerts/Providers not stored in git as they are dynamically generated
 - Another component running in the users' system

-### Sidecar with flux kustomization/helm release
+### Sidecar with flux applier
-Using a mutating admission controller injects a sidecar to any matching flux kustomization/helm release pod that will run along with the flux kustomization/helm release and use it to manage alerts and providers for this particular flux kustomization/helm release.
+Using a mutating admission controller injects a sidecar to any matching flux applier pod that will run along with the flux applier and use it to manage alerts and providers for this particular flux applier.

 #### Pros
 - Dynamic and catches objects as they are added